OpenNebula/docs/source/operation/vm_management/vm_instances.rst

 .. warning:: It is advised for RPM distros to update the command since it doesn't work when running it through ``lxc exec``.
 For example, a valid command would be ``/bin/bash``.
 Keep in mind it grants a root shell inside the container.

-The Sunstone documentation contains a section on :ref:`VNC troubleshooting <sunstone_vnc_troubleshooting>`.
+The Sunstone documentation contains a section on :ref:`Accesing your VMs Console and Desktop <remote_access_sunstone>` section.

 Information for Developers and Integrators
 ==========================================